pandas-dev/pandas/doc/source/api.rst

 Pandas defines a custom data type for representing data that can take only a limited, fixed set of values.
-The dtype of a ``Categorical`` can be described by a :class:`pandas.api.types.CategoricalDtype`.
+The dtype of a ``Categorical`` can be described by a :class:`CategoricalDtype`.
 See :ref:`categorical` for more on working with Categorical data.

 .. autosummary::
    :toctree: generated/
    :template: autosummary/class_without_autosummary.rst

-   api.types.CategoricalDtype
+   CategoricalDtype

 .. autosummary::
    :toctree: generated/

-   api.types.CategoricalDtype.categories
+   CategoricalDtype.categories
-   api.types.CategoricalDtype.ordered
+   CategoricalDtype.ordered

 Categorical data can be stored in a :class:`pandas.Categorical`